WICG/bundle-preloading/overview.md

 ...
 ```

-Let's assume that the responses for each of those resources in the bundle has the response header `Cache-Control: immutable` , directing to the browser that it may keep those resources cached.
+Let's assume that the responses for each of those resources in the bundle has the response header `Cache-Control: immutable`, indicating to the browser that it may keep those resources cached.

-When the user then navigates to `profile.html`, the browser can then issue the following request:
+When the user navigates to `profile.html` later on, the browser can then issue a request only for those elements not yet in its cache:

 ```
 GET /assets/site.wbn HTTP/1.1